let go

 7. Your child is not willing to seek recovery.
 Your child may have tried several treatment options, yet they continue to relapse and are unwilling to continue treatment.
 Remind them that you are there for them when they are ready to seek recovery, but do what you can to pull back from being attached to the situation.

-The one thing you should do is continue to have hope.
-When things may seem hopeless, a change of events may occur, and things change for the better.
+The one thing you should do is keep hope.
+When things seem hopeless, events may change, and things may turn for the better.

 In the meantime, take care of yourself.